 - To maintain backward compatibility with

-.
+version1, the "next"blob(i.e. the first blob listed inblobs-v2) will have to be manually moved into the top levelblobandsignaturesometime between the new VL'seffectiveand the old VL'sexpiration.
 Until this is done, old clients will be using the outdated VL.
 This could be mitigated if newer nodes broadcast the updated VL to older nodes when they switch. - If an older node ever sees a v2-formatted blob, it will start using it

 immediately, regardless of the

-date.
+effectivedate.
 Because this information can be sent via protocol messages, a buggy or malicious peer could cause this to happen prematurely.

 Once the network has moved on to the point that older versions of rippled can